abkaur/ci-cd-python-webapp/README.md

 - **Edited and managed** Kubernetes manifests (Deployment and Service)
 - **Improved understanding** of integrating DevOps tools for full CI/CD automation

+💬 **Developer Note:**
-> *Originally forked from a training sample, but I customized the pipeline, added scanning, and implemented a GitOps flow with a separate manifests repository.*
+Originally forked from a training sample, but I customized the pipeline, added scanning, and implemented a GitOps flow with a separate manifests repository.